-Posted by Amskape Test / Blog / 0 Comments
+Posted by Singing Dog Vanilla / Blog / 0 Comments

 The popular definition of what Vanilla Powder is has evolved somewhat.
 When we first entered the vanilla business in 2004, Vanilla Powder was a vanilla flavored sugar or dextrose.
 This was generally used for sprinkling on coffee or as a dusting for pastries.
 Often the vanilla flavor itself did not come from real vanilla.